botpress/readme/docs/INTEGRATIONS/using-integrations/whatsapp/index.md

 }
 ```

-So for example, if you choose to store the output value of this action in a variable named `bpWhatsappAction`, you can use `{{ workflow.bpWhatsappAction.conversationId }}` in input fields of the Studio (where supported) to insert the conversation ID, or use `workflow.bpWhatsappAction.conversationId` to access it in code.
+So for example, if you choose to store the output value of this action in a variable named `bpWhatsAppAction`, you can use `{{ workflow.bpWhatsAppAction.conversationId }}` in input fields of the Studio (where supported) to insert the conversation ID, or use `workflow.bpWhatsAppAction.conversationId` to access it in code.

 ## Creating the conversation using the Botpress Client